Insulin and Metabolic Disease

 Crashing the Power Plants–the Mitochondria

 I have described the numerous named diseases — type-2 diabetes, heart disease, kidney disease, and so forth — as “symptoms.”
 I’ve also noted the centrality of insulin resistance to chronic disease.
-Well, the reward/comfort eating and SAD are very hard on your mitochondria!
+Well, the SAD eating pattern is very hard on your mitochondria!

 The SAD is tough on something else.
 From the strip-mall development and hotdog stands, to the 6000 square mile “dead zone” in the Gulf of Mexico; and global animal-agriculture cranking out climate-change gasses roughly equal to the transportation sector.